 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy or Consulate of Eritrea for the most up-to-date information.
+Contact the nearest Embassy of Eritrea for the most up-to-date information.

 Exit permits are required to leave Eritrea.
 Obtaining these permits can be time consuming and may ultimately be denied.
 The Australian Government cannot influence the Eritrean Immigration Department to issue exit permits if problems are encountered.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 You should seek advice from local authorities about the cost of the departure tax as the amount may change.